minicomp/wax/README.md

     ```
 After the last step the terminal will provide you with a localhost URL for you to see your local copy of the site on your browser.
 This is the site you will make changes to in order to make your own.

+Note: If you are running MacOS Mojave, steps 6 and 7 may not work for you.
+Follow [these steps](https://desiredpersona.com/install-jekyll-on-macos/) and then run steps 6 and 7.

 #### Option 2: Start from scratch (Advanced)

 1. Make a new Jekyll site and cd into it: